thomas051083/psd-psw/_pswlf-2020/0d-professionalpd.md

       <b>Be a Volunteer</b>
       <br>29 Oct 2020, 1.00pm – 2.00pm | Platform: Zoom
       <br>
      <br>Have you heard of the phrase “Pay it Forward”?
 It is repaying the kindness to others instead of the original benefactor.
 Be a volunteer for the cause you are most passionate about to help the less fortunate and make this a better place for everyone.
       <br>Learning outcomes:
-      <br>∙ Helping others bring immeasurable happiness not only to the beneficiaries but also to yourself
-      <br>∙ When you do good, you feel good
-      <br>∙ Opportunity for family engagement when you involve them
+      <br>• Understand the benefits of volunteering
-      <br>∙ Make new friends who are championing the same cause
+      <br>• Make new friends who are championing the same cause
 	    <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>